hugo19941994/megasd-db-generator/README.md

 Place the generated `db.xml` file and the output folder in the same folder as the `GameDBManagerMD` executable file, press convert images and finally scan your SD card.

+**The current version of the database has been compiled using the IGDB as the data source instead of GiantBomb.
+Adjustments might need to be made for the latest xml_builder.py to work with data from GB**